SixArm/sixarm-company-consulting-agreement/README.md

 ### 1.1.
 Parties

-This Agreement is made by and between the following:
+This Agreement is made by and between the following...

 ### 1.2.
 Consultant